sul-dlss-deprecated/lyberservices-scripts/README.md

 file for each object using content supplied in the manifest.
-By creating a template XML MODS file, placing with your YAML configuration file and ensuring it's filename is indicated in your YAML configuration, you can tell pre-assembly to generate a MODs file per object.
+By creating a template XML MODS file, placing with your YAML configuration file and ensuring it's filename is indicated in your YAML configuration, you can tell pre-assemble to generate a MODs file per object.
 The generated MODs file should be called "descMetadata.xml" and will be staged alongside the content.
 This file is automatically picked up during common accessioning.